CHOOSING BUNGALOW PAINT COLORS, Part 4

 This is not a list to just skim through.

 Yeah, YOU!
 Put down the paintbrush & pick up a pen.
 Above is a list of things to examine before you even consider hitting the paint store.
 Painting the exterior of a house is a huge commitment.
 Truly huge.
-It’s not a paint chip or paint sample, it’s many square feet of expensive color.
+It’s not a paint chip or paint sample, it’s many square feet of expensive color. so figure out your color self & maybe, review what you know about color.
+Then, make the decisions & head to the paint store.

 Old typewriterSTAY IN THE BUNGALOW KNOW!!!